s4rvesh/CMPE283Assignments/Assignment4/README-Assignment4.md

 ### Omri's Contribution
 In this assignment, Sarvesh and I worked on determining the amd specific commandline arg to turn off nested paging upon insertion of the kvm module, e.g., npt=0.
 On my machine I ran the test code to produce the screenshots with npt off and on, both with some network traffic and without as well.

 ### Sarvesh's Contribution
+I worked on this asignment with Omri.
+We determined AMD specific command line agruments to turn Off nested paging once inserted in KVM module.
+On machine then we ran test code with Nested Page Table on and off, with and without network traffic as well.

 ### Question 2 Reponse